Miami Corporate Investigations Attorneys

 4. Employee Interviews

 As part of collecting the required information, employee interviews are also essential in addition to reviewing company records.
 However, proper care is needed to avoid exposing any details concerning the investigative process.
-Whether an employee is being accused of involvement in the matter or is a witness, care is important to avoid questions by other employees.
+Whether an employee is being accused of involvement in the matter or is a witness, care is important to avoid questions from other employees.
 Caution during this part of the process also ensures potentially damaging information isn’t disclosed, and thus, it doesn’t negatively impact subsequent proceedings or litigation.

 5. Ensuring the Attorney-Client Privilege is Preserved

 While conducting the investigations, maintaining the attorney-client privilege throughout is critical.
 If the investigative team isn’t careful with this issue, vital information may leak.
-And if the company is at the risk of being held liable, any leaked information can have devastating consequences.
+And if the company is at risk of being held liable, any leaked information can have devastating consequences.
 When you hire Oberheiden P.C., the attorney-client privilege is a matter you won’t be worried about.
 We play our part to preserve it and ensure no vital information becomes discoverable.

 6. Reporting Our Results and Recommending Suitable Actions